siefkenj/IBLODEs/book/typst/modules/module7.typ

 #let (sans, serif, module, definition, example, theorem) = workbook

 In this module you will learn
-- What makes a differential equation _affinte_.
+- What makes a differential equation _affine_.
 - How to relate affine equations and matrix equations.
 - How to solve differential equations of the form $arrow(r)'=M arrow(r) + arrow(b)$.